German police close Bonn station over apparent bomb threat | DW | 26.01.2020

 Local newspaper General Anzeiger said the closure was due to a bomb threat.
 However, police did not locate a device after combing through the station and its surrounding areas.

+About 60 state and federal police officers were deployed to the area, along with five sniffer dogs.

 Trains were diverted to a nearby station in Beuel.
-Deutsche Bahn said would-be travelers could expect delays of up to 30 minutes.
+Deutsche Bahn said would-be travelers should expect delays.

 More to follow...